openriskengine/OpenRiskEngine/README.md

 # OpenRiskEngine

 [Open Risk Engine](http://openriskengine.org) is a transparent platform for pricing and risk analysis, intended to serve as
-* benchmarking, validation, training, teaching reference
+* a benchmarking, validation, training, teaching reference
-* extensible foundation for tailored risk solutions
+* an extensible foundation for tailored risk solutions

 Open Risk Engine (ORE) provides
 * contemporary risk analytics and value adjustments (XVAs)